brianhuster/gamehub/README.md

 USE gamehub;
 ```

-Now run the file `database.sql` in MySQL
+Now run the file `db/db.sql` in MySQL

 ### Compiles and hot-reloads for development
 ```